Azure/azure-quickstart-templates/101-vm-with-managed-osdisk-datadisk/README.md

 #### Microsoft.Compute

-Azure Resource Manager Computer Provider
+Azure Resource Manager Compute Provider

 + **virtualMachines**: Resource type used to create VMs using a copy loop.
 + **disks**: Resource type used to create managed disks using a copy loop.